umijs/umi/docs/plugins/api.md

 ### addRuntimePluginKey

-Add the key of the runtime plug-in, and the return value format is a string.
+Add the key of the runtime plug-in, and the return value format is a string. e.g.:

-e.g.

 ```ts
 api.addRuntimePluginKey(() => 'some');